Loading...

 Renewal Fee | $100 |

-Total Initial Fees Contact state licensing authority for current total fee schedule | $100 (license fee) |
+Total Initial Fees Contact state licensing authority for current total fee schedule | $100 total (single combined application/license fee) |

 Renewal & CE Requirements

-Verified1 year from date of issuance
+Verified1 year from the date of issue

 Renewal Period